Introducion to Pediatrics and Health in Adolescence

 To obtain knowledge and opportunities for acquiring performance and attitudes concerning:

-1) The healthy child, including the neonate, and preventive aspects of disease
+1) The healthy child (infant, toddler, preschool, school, and pre-adolescent), and preventive aspects of disease;

-2) The healthy adolescent and the adolescent with pathology
+3) The healthy adolescent and the adolescent with pathology.

 Application of acquired knowledge (know-how) to clinical practice, establishing proper interaction with the child, parents and accompanying persons.